pratyusharv/pratyusharv.github.io/_pages/about.md

 ---
 permalink: /
-title: "Pratyusha Valluru"
+title: "About Me"
 excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Lorem Ipsum dolor sit amet
+## Subheading
----
+Lorem Ipsum Dolor sit amet